 One option here is to make a larger offer to one or two creditors.
 So if all your creditors refuse a 30% offer, then you could consider offering a couple of them 50%.
-Clearing some debts will mean you can repay the others faster.
+Clearing some debts will mean you can repay the rest faster.

 It’s not clear where the money is coming from

 If the money for the F&F offer is coming from a “one-off” source – perhaps you have had an affordability refund or redundancy pay or a bonus – then explain this.
 Then your creditor will realise they may as well accept as there isn’t going to be any more on offer.

 When the money is a gift, explain this.
 For example, “I am being offered this money by my brother if I can use it to settle this debt”.

 NB Using redundancy pay to clear debts may not be a good idea, see 4 steps to take if you lose your job.
 Think about delaying your settlement offer until you have found a new job.

 Your bank may know a lot about your finances.
 And another creditor may have looked in some detail and know you own a house with equity.
 That doesn’t mean they will never accept a F&F, but it is unlikely that they will accept a really low one.

 It is rare for a creditor to accept a partial settlement on a secured loan.
 Even if you have negative equity, many secured lenders or creditors who have got a charge on your house will reject an offer.